 Do you know that feeling of being alone in a large crowd full of people?
 Perhaps you sit in your apartment or house, unable to connect with anyone.
+You’re probably asking yourself “why do I feel so alone?”
 That inability to connect is the feeling of loneliness.

 Some people believe only the disabled or the elderly get lonely.
 Others claim introverts are more isolated than extroverts.
-The truth of the matter is, though, that anyone and everyone can get lonely.
+The truth of the matter is, that anyone and everyone can be feeling alone.

-Have you ever wondered how people get lonely?
+Have you ever wondered how people feel alone?
 There are many and various things that can cause loneliness.
 Below are some significant things that can cause the “crying into your pillow” loneliness.

 Technology divides and disconnects people from one another.
-When you spend hours at a time checking other people’s posts instead of calling a friend or visiting someone, you are hindering yourself from making those meaningful connections that are so important.
+When you spend hours at a time checking other people’s posts instead of calling a friend or visiting someone, you are hindering yourself from making those meaningful connections even though they are so important.

 That is not to say that technology is bad.
 There are sites that can help you connect with another person to make plans to meet in person.
 Sadly, though, most people do not go beyond likes and pokes.